braxnu/wordcloud/README.md

 Execute

 ```
+# on windows
 npm install
+# on linux/osx
+sudo npm install

 bower install
 ```

 You can now start your web server in /repo/ directory and point your browser to http://localhost/src/ for development and live-changes.
+Make sure url ends with "/" (slash).

 Execute